byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 That's it - it is that simple (way easier than firing up Vivado and you can do it all with the command line).

+# Updating Your Repos
+There may be times when changes are made to either the repo you initialized your own repo's contents with and you are instructed to update your repo to match.
+Alternatively, there may be times when you are instructed to update your `symbiflow-examples` repo with new contents.
+This section tells how to do this.
+Remember - you only need to do this when instructed to do so.

-# Updating Your Repo With the Original Contents You Started With
+## Updating Your Own Repo
-Remember that when you created your own repo you initialized it the contents of the repo with all this documentation in it.
-Then, remember that we had you do the following: `git remote add starterDirectory https://github.com/byuccl/symbiflow-class-testing`?
+Remember that when you created your own repo you initialized it with the contents of the `https://github.com/byuccl/symbiflow-class-testing`?
+That repo contains all this documentation and a number of other files in it.
+Then, remember up above that we had you do the following: `git remote add starterDirectory https://github.com/byuccl/symbiflow-class-testing`?
 That command was to set things up so that you can update your repo in Linux with new contents if these instructions are updated.
-To do an update when instructed to, it is as simple as:`git pull starterDirectory main`.
+To do an update when instructed to do so, it is as simple as:`git pull starterDirectory main`.
 When you do this you will get any changes we made to the starting repo documentation in case it gets changed later...

+## Update Your Copy of symbiflow-examples
+There may be times when you are instructed to update your copy of `symbiflow-examples`.
+If you recall you installed that into your home directory.
+To update that you would `cd ~/symbiflow-examples` and then `git pull`.